testshallpass/react-native-dropdownalert/README.md

 ## Caveats

 - Modals can overlap `DropdownAlert`` if it is not inside the modal's document tree.
-- It is important you place the `DropdownAlert` above the `StackNavigator`.
+- It is important you place the `DropdownAlert` below the `StackNavigator`.

 > Inspired by: [RKDropdownAlert](https://github.com/cwRichardKim/RKDropdownAlert)